Pavel Fuks

 Fuks has been sanctioned by both Russia and Ukraine for his alleged crimes.
-Some FBI agents consider Fuks as a Russian intelligence asset.
+FBI considers Fuks as a Russian intelligence asset.
 He holds Ukrainian and Russian citizenship, and has indefinite leave to remain in the UK, but claims that he surrendered his Russian passport in 2017.

 Early life and education

 Pavel (Pavlo) Fuks was born in October 1971, in Kharkiv, Ukraine.
 In 1994, he graduated from the Kharkiv State University, earning a degree from the Department of Economic and Social Planning.
 Between 1997 and 2003, Fuks pursued further education at the Plekhanov Russian University of Economics, specializing in international economy.